dianapascalabc/Reddit_Project/README.md

 3. Open `main_notebook.ipynb` in Jupyter Notebook.

 ## Usage
 Open `main_notebook.ipynb` and run each cell sequentially to first collect the data (it can also be found in the csv files attached), then import it and perform analysis on meme virality factors.
-The code provides both numerical analysis, as well as graphical representations such as plots.
+The code provides both numerical analysis, as well as graphical representations, such as plots.

 ## Plots:
 - Scatter plots;
 - Bar charts;
 - Histograms;
+- QQ plots (to check for normality);

 For detailed visual insights, refer to the plots in `main_notebook.ipynb`.
 They all have corresponding titles and a legend, to ensure clarity for the user.

 ## Files Description